Release date: 2022-10-13

 When the sort data no longer fits in

 work_mem, switch to a batch sorting algorithm that uses more output streams than before.

 Improve performance and reduce memory consumption of in-memory sorts (Ronan Dunklau, David Rowley, Thomas Munro, John Naylor)

 Allow WAL full page writes to use LZ4 and Zstandard compression (Andrey Borodin, Justin Pryzby)

-Add direct I/O support to macOS (Thomas Munro)
+Add support for writing WAL using direct I/O on macOS (Thomas Munro)

-Allow vacuum to be more aggressive in setting the oldest frozenxid (Peter Geoghegan)
+Allow vacuum to be more aggressive in setting the oldest frozen and multi transaction id (Peter Geoghegan)

 Allow a query referencing multiple foreign tables to perform parallel foreign table scans in more cases (Andrey Lepikhov, Etsuro Fujita)